 Bruegel is a world-renowned painter, but in the 16th century it wasn’t his paintings he was known for – it was his graphic work which brought him widespread fame.
 This 2019 exhibition offers you the opportunity to get up close and personal with Bruegel’s famous prints.
 As a pioneer in the rediscovery of Bruegel’s lesser-known masterpieces, KBR will exhibit its complete collection of prints during this special Bruegel year, at ‘The World of Bruegel in Black and White’.

-This exhibition is set in the Palace of Charles of Lorraine, a unique 18th century hidden treasure in the heart of Brussels.
+This exhibition is set in the apartments of the Palace of Charles of Lorraine, a unique 18th century hidden treasure in the heart of Brussels.
 Don’t miss the opportunity to discover what are perhaps the lesser-known works of this great Flemish master!

 We offer guided tours for groups:

 Open daily from 11 AM – 7 PM *